 Getting the vaccine after an exposure can reduce the chance of getting the monkeypox virus, and, for those already infected, can help reduce the symptoms.
 There are two doses that will have to be taken at least four weeks apart.

-Appointments for the vaccine are required, and spots are made available in waves.
 To receive alerts about monkeypox in NYC, including appointment releases, by texting MONKEYPOX to 692692 or MONKEYPOXESP for alerts in Spanish.